Clearer highs, controlled lows.

 Current control where it matters

-Above the LF region, the module presents high output impedance so coil current is less sensitive to the driver’s back‑EMF nonlinearity—cleaning up harmonic and intermodulation distortions that cloud detail.
+Above the LF region, the module presents high output impedance so coil current is unaffected by the driver’s back‑EMF nonlinearity—cleaning up harmonic and intermodulation distortions that cloud detail.

 Resonance stays controlled

-Pure current drive removes electrical damping (Qes), lifting total Q. Our Band‑Selective Current Drive keeps low output impedance at low frequencies so the amp behaves like a voltage amp around Fs—your woofer remains well‑damped.
+Pure current drive removes electrical damping (Qes), causing a resonant peak at Fs.
+BSCD keeps low output impedance at low frequencies so the amp behaves like a voltage amp around Fs—your woofer remains well‑damped.

 Set once with a simple switch

-Use the Transition Frequency switch to place your driver’s Fs inside the low‑impedance region (e.g., Low • Mid • High).
+Use the Transition Frequency switch to place your driver’s Fs inside the low‑impedance region.
 Choose once during setup—then forget it.

 Built‑in DSP: Active XO & EQ